bayesmix-dev/bayesmix/README.md

 ## Build `bayesmix`

+> **Notes for Windows**:
+>
-**Note for Windows**: Use the Git BASH shell available with Git for Windows to execute these commands.
+> Use the Git BASH shell available with Git for Windows to execute these commands.
 If `PATH` environment variable has been configured correctly, all requirements will be satisfied.
+>
+> In order for `bayesmix` to be properly linked to Intel's TBB library, the absolute path to `tbb` must be added to the User `PATH` variable.
+This is done automatically during build but to make this change effective user need to close and open a new Git BASH shell.

 To install and use `bayesmix`, please `cd` to the folder to which you wish to install it, and clone this repository with the following command-line instruction: